stolsma/intercom/README.md

 # Intercom

-*Create child processes with dnode-protocol based event communication over internal nodejs fork communication channel with monitor and control functions for the lifecycle of the created child process*
+*Create child processes with dnode-protocol based event communication over lookalike nodejs fork communication channel with monitor and control functions for the lifecycle of the created child process*

 # Installing Intercom